Model-independent measurement of the Higgs boson associated production with two jets and decaying to a pair of W bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: The SMEFT interpretation

 where $A_k^j$ and $B_{kl}^j$ are denoted as linear and quadratic constants.
 A similar assumption holds for the \HtoWW branching fraction, $\mathcal{B}_{j,\text{SMEFT}}^{\HtoWW}$, with the parametrization derived for both total and partial decay widths, meaning the decay scaling function can be written as:

-All linear $A_k$ and quadratic $B_{kl}$ constants are extracted using the \textsc{EFT2Obs} tool~\cite{brooijmans2020leshouches2019physics}.
+All linear $A_k$ and quadratic $B_{kl}$ constants are extracted using the \textsc{EFT2Obs} tool~\cite{brooijmans2020leshouches2019physics}, which also accounts for the normalization effect that is not sensitive to \CP violation.
 This tool employs widely used software packages to derive the EFT parametrization of a given process as a function of selected kinematic observables.
 In particular, it relies on \MGvATNLO v2.6.7~\cite{Alwall2014} for event generation and \PYTHIA v8.240 for parton showering and hadronization.
 The \textsc{Rivet} v3.0.1 framework~\cite{10.21468/SciPostPhys.8.2.026} is then used to define the fiducial phase space and extract the distribution of the chosen observable while accounting for acceptance effects.

-The overall scaling function from Eq.~(\ref{eq:signalParamBSM}), $\mu_j(\vec{c}|A_{k},B_{kl})$, is approximated by a Taylor series expansion up to quadratic terms in the Wilson coefficients and the likelihood function is re\-pa\-ra\-me\-trized accordingly.
+The overall scaling function from Eq.~(\ref{eq:signalParamBSM}), $\mu_j(\vec{c}\,|A_{k},B_{kl})$, is approximated by a Taylor series expansion up to quadratic terms in the Wilson coefficients and the likelihood function is re\-pa\-ra\-me\-trized accordingly.
 In case of the operators governing the Higgs boson interaction with vector bosons, a simultaneous profile likelihood fit of the \CP-even and \CP-odd Wilson coefficients was performed to determine the corresponding confidence intervals for the following pairs:

 \begin{itemize} \item $c_\text{HW}$ and $c_{\text{H}\tilde{\text{W}}}$, \item $c_\text{HWB}$ and $c_{\text{H}\tilde{\text{W}}\text{B}}$, \item $c_\text{HB}$ and $c_{\text{H}\tilde{\text{B}}}$, \item $c_\text{HG}$ and $c_{\text{H}\tilde{\text{G}}}$. \end{itemize} The simultaneous fit was also performed for the pairs of Wilson coefficients corresponding to the \CP-even Higgs boson interaction with quarks: \begin{itemize} \item $c_\text{Hu}$ and $c_{\text{Hd}}$, \item $c_\text{Hj1}$ and $c_{\text{Hj3}}$. \end{itemize}